KairoiAI/An_Incomplete_History_of_Research_Ethics/Protocols.md

 ## All stories must have
 * A short title
 * An introductory line with less than 240 characters.
-* A summary paragraph at the start (an "abstract") to excite readers but also keep people from wasting their time if a text is not that relevant;
+* A summary paragraph at the start to excite readers but also keep people from wasting their time if a text is not that relevant;
 * At least one paragraph on basic historical context (e.g.: "the events took place as eugenics were gaining traction across the pond...");
 * A clear message for researchers and/or research governance folk (e.g.: "we here see the importance of including perspectives from groups who have been historically marginalised from academia").